amargajula123/amargajula123/README.md

 This README is my personal playground to showcase my journey, skills, and aspirations in the tech world.
 Let’s dive in!

-This README is my playground to showcase my journey, skills, and aspirations.
-Let's dive in!

 ---
 ## 🚀 Skills & Interests:
 - **💻 Programming Languages:** Python (OOPs), SQL